datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast03-Raster-Calculations-In-R.md

 exists.
 We are setting the NA value to -9999, the National Ecological Observatory Network's (NEON) standard `NoData` value.

-# Challenge: Explore the NEON San Joaquin (SJER) Field Site
+# Challenge: Explore the NEON San Joaquin Experimental Range Field Site

 As ecologists we may want to explore the phenology of two different sites.
 The
- <a href="http://www.neoninc.org/science-design/field-sites/san-joaquin-experimental-range" target="_blank" >NEON San Joaquin Experimental Range (SJER) field site </a> located in Southern California is very different ecosystem and climate compared to the
+ <a href="http://www.neoninc.org/science-design/field-sites/san-joaquin-experimental-range" target="_blank" >NEON San Joaquin Experimental Range (SJER) field site </a> located in Southern California has a very different ecosystem and climate than the
   <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank" >NEON Harvard Forest Field Site</a> in
  Massachusetts.

-Import the San Joaquin DSM and DTM raster files and create a Canopy Height Model.
+Import the SJER DSM and DTM raster files and create a Canopy Height Model.
  Then compare the two sites.
-BE sure to name your R objects and outputs carefully, as follows: objectType_SJER (e.g. `DSM_SJER`).
+Be sure to name your `R` objects and outputs carefully, as follows: objectType_SJER (e.g. `DSM_SJER`).
 This will help you keep track of  data from different sites!

 1. Import the DSM and DTM from the SJER directory (If you didn't aready import